Haroonkhan0629/Fit2Go/README.md

 ## <a name="nextsteps"></a>Project Next Steps
 * Application will be styled more effeciently and professionally
-* New Collection: Nutritional Data
+* New Collection: Nutrition Data
-* Member specific: User cannot save, create, edit, or delete data unless they are a member
+* Member specific: Users cannot save, create, edit, or delete data unless they are a member
-* Media Queries: Allowing users to access application on smaller devices
+* Media Queries: Allow users to access application on smaller devices

 ## <a name="deployment"></a>Deployed Links
 * [Application/Website](https://fit2go-ga7a.onrender.com)